tyleryoungblood/Misadventures/README.md

 ### Part 2 - Highschool
 1. 13 Points (the end of life as I knew it)
-6. Never date a cop's wife
+2. Never date a cop's wife
+3. 7/27/97 (the day Bigs and I almost died)

 ### Part 3 - College
 1. Beer Bong (Anna and the Baseball Player)